This service is only available to candidates taking non-multiple choice exams delivered on paper.

 Making an appeal

-Applications must be made on the Appeals application form, clearly stating the grounds for appeal, to Corporate Governance (Appeals) at the address given below.
+Applications must be made using the below Appeals application form, clearly stating the grounds for appeal, and sent to firstname.lastname@example.org.

 The appeals process

 Stage 1 – CII staff

 - A review by a CII senior staff member who has had no previous involvement with the case, to offer information, advice and guidance to the candidate where the grounds for the appeal might be very unlikely to succeed

 - The outcome of Stage 1 will be notified in writing within 28 days of the appeal notification being received by the CII

 If the case is not resolved at Stage 1, it will be referred to the Appeals Panel.
 Appellants are required to advise the CII if they wish to progress to Stage 2 of the appeals process within 28 days of receiving the outcome of Stage 1.

 A Sub-Committee of the CII Education and Learning Committee will be appointed to hear the appeal and will include at least one person who is not a member, employee or examiner of the CII.
 The Panel will be chaired by a CII director who has no direct interest in the appeal, and who will not be entitled to vote.
 If appropriate to the grounds of the appeal, CII staff, examiners and specialist practitioners may be invited to provide information or guidance on the subject matter of the appeal, but not to vote.
 The case will be presented to the Appeals Panel by the CII and the appellant has no right to attend in person.
 However, the appellant is provided with all documents presented to the Panel and given the opportunity to comment, as well as provide information supporting their case.